-Brenton Cox, LLM (Cantab), LLB (Hons), GDLP, BCom (Acc), BFin
+Company secretary Brenton Cox, LLM (Cantab), LLB (Hons), GDLP, BCom (Acc), BFin

-Brenton was appointed Executive General Manager Corporate Affairs, General Counsel and Company Secretary of Adelaide Airport at the end of 2013.
-Brenton has previously served as a non-executive director of Sydney Airport and Hobart Airport and worked with Macquarie Capital in London and Sydney, MAp Airports and Sydney Airport.
+Brenton was appointed Executive General Manager Corporate Affairs.
+General Counsel and Company Secretary of Adelaide Airport at the end of 2013.
+Brenton has previously served as a non-executive director of Sydney Airport and Hobart Airport and spent most of his career with Macquarie Capital in London and Sydney, MAp Airports and Sydney Airport.
 Brenton started his career as a commercial lawyer for Fisher Jeffries and has a Masters of Law from Cambridge University in the UK, a First Class Honours Degree in Law from Adelaide University as well as a Bachelor of Commerce (Accounting and Corporate Finance) and Bachelor of Finance from Adelaide University.
 Brenton is admitted to practise as a solicitor and barrister of the Supreme Court of South Australia and the High Court of Australia.
-He is currently on the Boards of Seymour College, the South Australian Property Council and the South Australian Freight Council.